-Francis Russo is a third year doctoral student who focuses on the history of eighteenth and nineteenth century America.
+Francis Russo is a third year doctoral candidate who focuses on the history of eighteenth and nineteenth century America.
 Before entering the doctoral program at Penn, Francis graduated from the dual M.A./M.Sc. program in International and World History at Columbia University and the London School of Economics, and received a B.A. in History and Music from Trinity College, where he was a Presidential Fellow.

 M.Sc., International and World History (with distinction), London School of Economics, 2015